jec-project/jec-cli-template/README.md

 ### Wiki

-Complete documentation and tutorials are available on the TEMPLATE wiki at [https://github.com/pechemann/jec-cli-template/wiki](https://github.com/pechemann/jec-cli-template/wiki).
+Complete documentation and tutorials are available on the JRC wiki at [http://jecproject.org/wiki](http://jecproject.org/wiki).

 ### API Reference